The Nexus of Ecommerce and Fintech with Ramp’s Karim Atiyeh

 One example he shares is Ro, a unicorn telehealth company that’s applied a scientific approach to growth by running countless experiments and iterations as quickly as possible.
 Then, they’ve scaled the experiments and products that perform well while continuing to monitor metrics.

-Second, Karim prefers to invest based on founders, particularly those that can teach him as much as he teaches them.
+Second, Karim prefers to invest based on founders, particularly those who can teach him as much as he teaches them.
 Regarding quantitative diligence, three metrics catch Karim’s eye.

 One, Karim looks for companies that can break even on their first transaction, which facilitates more runway and room to experiment.
 Two, he likes DTC brands that are able to generate repeat customers (and revenue) from that first purchase.
 Three, he prioritizes an effective referral program where customers essentially will sell your product for you.

-“At the start, experimentation and speed of iteration are crucial.
+“At the start, experimentation and iteration speed are crucial.
 With every single successful DTC company I’ve seen, they’ve been able to figure out what works and then scale those things very quickly.”

 Report Cards is a customized glimpse into your business, delivered to your inbox for free.